 Your career will grow and change with you as you develop your skills and specialise.
 The world of work is changing all the time, and in five years’ time you may find yourself in a role that now barely exists, or that you haven’t currently heard of.
 Graduate employers welcome flexibility; they also like to recruit candidates who are resilient, so if you experience any setbacks during the course of your job hunt, remind yourself that you’re developing an essential skill.
 Our advice on the ten skills that’ll get you a graduate job will help you understand what recruiters are looking for.

 You're not alone: other students feel it too

-As panic sets in during your final year (or when you graduate) and you feel that you haven't got a clue what you want to do, remember that you're not alone.
+If panic sets in during your final year, or even after graduation, and you feel that you haven't got a clue what you want to do, remember that you're not alone and don’t be too hard on yourself.
 There are many other students in the same boat as you, your friends among them, although they may wish to keep a lid on their own private job-hunting fears.

 It’s worth seeking out the views of people who have been through the graduate job-hunting process before you, especially if they’re working in an area that interests you.
 If your university careers service offers the opportunity to network with alumni, this could be a good opportunity to arm yourself with insights and information that will get you through the challenges ahead.
 Our networking tips explain how to make use of social media and other opportunities to make contacts who could help your job hunt.